BUEC500C1/codvid-app-jacobdavis608/README.md

 5. Overlay the data on the maps (due April 24)

 # Application Documentation:
-1. Started with testing on ios using Google maps.
+## Home Screen
+Displays simple landing screen and instructs user to navigate to the World tab to look at statistics (will add more tabs later)

+## World
+Displays world COVID-19 statistics.

 Created two custom map styles for the app, will eventually be able to see country by country data as well as province by province.

-3. Going to use react-native-geocoding api to extract the country in which the user taps, will lead to a rendered callout with COVID information.
+Going to use react-native-geocoding api to extract the country in which the user taps, will lead to a rendered callout with COVID information.

-4. Once this is complete, will add ability to navigate between three kinds of maps
+Once this is complete, will add ability to navigate between three kinds of maps